Akoko: Culture and Lifestyle

-Predominant traditional occupations of the community include large scale agriculture, trading and teaching.
+The predominant traditional occupations of the community include large scale agriculture, trading and teaching.

 The Akoko and Ekiti Yorubas have a socio-cultural value concept known as Omoluka analogous to the general Yoruba concept of Omoluabi which summarises the ethos and virtues of the ideal Akoko man or woman a person's identity of integrity or uprightness.
 This concept has played a significant role in the indigenous integration, interaction and administration among the people.

+Climate

+The climate at Akoko, which is 97.65 metres (320.37 feet) above sea level, is classified as tropical wet and dry or savanna (Aw).
+The district's average annual temperature is -0.69% lower than Nigeria's averages at 28.77oC (83.79oF).
+233.37 millimetres (9.19 inches) of precipitation and 267.89 wet days (73.39% of the time) are Akoko's usual yearly precipitation totals.

 Towns and villages

 Several mid sized towns and settlements pepper the Akoko landscape.
 This is a non-exhaustive list of them.